The Mori-Zwanzig formulation of deep learning: Analysis of the MZ equation

 Here, we used the fact that the basis functions $\eta^m_k(\bm x)$ are zero-mean and orthonormal in $\mathscr{R}(\bm X_{L-m})$ (see Eq. \eqref{zeromeanortho}).
-Similarly, a substitution of the expansion \eqref{Kfin} in the third term at the right hand side of \eqref{re} yields
+Similarly, by substituting the expansion \eqref{Kfin} in the third term at the right hand side of \eqref{re} we obtain

 Combining \eqref{re}-\eqref{u8} yields